The divide-and-conquer sequential Monte Carlo algorithm: theoretical properties and limit theorems: The divide-and-conquer sequential Monte Carlo algorithm

-Similarly to Algorithm~\ref{alg:asmc}, we introduce a collection $(\gamma_{u_-})_{u\in\mathbb{T}^{\not \partial}}$ of \emph{auxiliary measures} indexed by the nodes of our tree that are not leaves.
-In particular, for any non-leaf $u$ with set of children $\cal{C}_u$, $\gamma_{u_-}$ is a finite measure on the corresponding intermediate product space:

-where $\mathbb{T}_u^{\not u}:=\mathbb{T}_u\backslash \{u\}$.
-These auxiliary distributions fulfil essentially the same role as the auxiliary distributions in the ASMC algorithm: introducing as much information as possible about the measure $\rho_u$ associated with the current node $u$ \emph{before} resampling.
+where $\mathbb{T}_u$ denotes the sub-tree of $\mathbb{T}$ rooted at $u$ (obtained by removing all nodes from $\mathbb{T}$ except for $u$ and its descendants).
+Similarly to Algorithm~\ref{alg:asmc}, we introduce a collection $(\gamma_{u_-})_{u\in\mathbb{T}^{\not \partial}}$ of \emph{auxiliary measures} indexed by set $\mathbb{T}^{\not \partial}$ non-leaf nodes.
+In particular, for any such node $u$ with set of children $\cal{C}_u$, $\gamma_{u_-}$ is a finite measure on the corresponding intermediate product space: where $\mathbb{T}_u^{\not u}:=\mathbb{T}_u\backslash \{u\}$.
+These auxiliary distributions fulfill essentially the same role as the auxiliary distributions in the ASMC algorithm: introducing as much information as possible about the measure $\rho_u$ associated with the current node $u$ \emph{before} resampling.
 As we will see in the next section, this mechanism is particularly important in the divide and conquer context because it allows us to correlate the components of the resampled particles associated with $u$'s children.

 \begin{remark}[A connection with SMC] If the tree is a line (i.e.\ each node has a single child, except for the first which has none), then our setting here reduces to that of standard ASMC (Algorithm~\ref{alg:asmc}).
 If we choose auxiliary distributions $\gamma_{t_-} := \rho_{t-1}$, then it further reduces to a standard SMC (Algorithm~\ref{alg:smc}). \end{remark}